UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_01.md

 is an ineffective name where it is hard for a machine to make out the different distinct metadata contained within the filename (date, figure number, and description).

 A better name would be `fig1_2022-06-20_scatterplot-asterisks-vs-ampersands.png` where the format of the name is `<figure number>_<date>_<description>` which can easily be parsed programmatically by using underscore as a separator for the different parts.
+This also avoid using upper case letters, which can be confusing since filenames are case sensitive on MacOS and Linux, but not on Windows.

 When using delimiters to separate metadata fields, it is important to be consistent across files with similar content